Armin-AF/pgp-typescript-lab/README.md

   - in other words, make it possible to change the state of the name field.
 - For each new load of the application, a new user should appear.

-## Goal
-The goal of this lab is to get familiar with TypeScript in React.
-Make sure to read the documentation to get to know the pre-existing types supplied by React.
-The lab is quite basic so practice applying TypeScript as much as possible, including `useState`, `useEffect`, `props` to mention a few.

-When you're finished, check out a suggested solution on the solution branch if you want.